ENB-ECOSYSTEM-PRODUCTS/ENB-MINIAPP/README.md

 5 free invites to each person, and it refreshes each day, you earn 3 enb when someone uses your link

-then learderboard system with points and tasks to meetup with and climb the leaderboard.

 Feature #2